-Considering that medical image annotation is a highly time-consuming and subjective task, we design a unified and rigorous labeling standard and pipeline before annotation.
+We design a unified and rigorous labeling standard and pipeline before annotation because medical image annotation is a highly time-consuming and subjective task.
 The annotation pipeline is shown in Fig.~\ref{framework}.

-To reduce the annotation workload, we first use the public dataset from VerSe'19 and VerSe'20 Challenges to train a segmentation network using the nnUnet algorithm \cite{isensee2021nnu}.
-As mentioned earlier, most of the VerSe' Challenge samples are 'cropped', abandoning the information about surrounding structures such as organs.
-Therefore we select those cases which have complete CT images (without cropping) and have the same image spacing between images and their corresponding ground truth, totalling 41 cases that can be used.
+To reduce the annotation workload, we first use the public dataset from VerSe'19 and VerSe'20 Challenges to train a segmentation network using the nnUnet algorithm \citep{isensee2021nnu}.
+As mentioned earlier, most of the VerSe Challenge samples are 'cropped', abandoning the information about surrounding structures such as organs.
+Therefore, we selected cases with complete CT images (without cropping) and the same image spacing between images and their corresponding ground truth, totaling 41 cases that could be used.
 Then, for an image to be annotated, we invoke the trained segmentation model to predict segmentation masks and invite some junior annotators to refine the labels based on the prediction results.
 All these refined labels by junior annotators are checked by two senior annotators for further refinement.
-If the senior annotator finds it difficult to determine the annotations, these data will be sent to one of trained spine surgeons, whose image-reading experience averages 12 years.
+If the senior annotator finds it challenging to determine the annotations, these data will be sent to one of the trained spine surgeons, whose image-reading experience averages 12 years.
 Finally, all of these annotated labels undergo a random double-check by coordinators to ensure the final quality of annotations.

-If there exist any wrong cases in double-checking, they are corrected by annotators.
+If there exist any wrong cases in double-check, they are corrected by annotators.
 The human-corrected annotations and their corresponding images are then added to the training data to retrain a more powerful model.
 To speed up the annotation process, we update the database every 100 cases and retrain the deep learning model.
 The process is iterative until the annotation task is finished.
-The whole annotation process is operated with the software ITK-SNAP \cite{py06nimg}.
+The whole annotation process is operated with ITK-SNAP \citep{py06nimg} software.
 Segmentation masks are also saved in a NIfTI format.
 In total, we have annotations for 1005 CT volumes.
-The dataset is available on Figshare.
-(The permanent address is at https://github.com/ICT-MIRACLE-lab/CTSpine1K.
-Due to the limitation of free storage, we only upload some images but all the annotations for the peer-review process.
-Because all the image datasets we used are from open-source sub-datasets, we only need to provide the annotations.)